rogerwelin/rogerwelin.github.io/_posts/2017-10-27-custom-sensu-handler.markdown

 {% endhighlight %}

 Great!
 So the handler script gets data from sensu from STDIN which we store in the event hash.
-From it we can get data such as the name of the chack, the text output and the status.
-Depending on the status (Critical or OK) we send a markown-table to the slack channel with different messages.
+From it we can get data such as the name of the check, the text output and the status.
+Depending on the status (Critical or OK) we send a markown-table to the slack channel with different messages depending on the status.
 Now the only thing that is left is to configure each standalone check we have to use this handler, this is configured on the sensu-clients.
 An example could be:

 {% highlight json %}